Ling Li, PhD

 Research Summary

-The research in Dr. Ling Li’s laboratory focuses on the connections between Alzheimer’s disease (AD) and cardiovascular/cerebrovascular disease, in particular on the role of cholesterol/lipoprotein-related pathways in these disorders.
-The research team employs a combination of genetic, pharmacological, behavioral, pathological, electrophysiological, and transcriptomic/proteomic/prenylomic approaches to address basic and clinical questions.
-Current research projects in Dr. Li's laboratory include: the role of cholesterol, isoprenoids, protein prenylation and related small GTPases in regulating synaptic plasticity and cognitive function in Alzheimer’s disease; structure and function of high-density lipoproteins (HDL) and associated apolipoproteins including APOA-I, APOE, and APOJ (clusterin); the therapeutic potential of HDL-mimetic peptides to rescue lipidation deficiency associated with APOE4 and to enhance cerebrovascular function and cognitive performance in aging and in Alzheimer’s disease; and modeling and reversing Alzheimer’s pathology in human iPSC-derived brain organoids.
-Other research projects in Dr. Li's laboratory investigate the role of systemic and neuro-inflammation in aging and in Alzheimer’s disease and the therapeutic potential of natural and synthetic anti-inflammatory compounds for Alzheimer’s disease.
-The long-term goal of the Li lab research is to unravel the complexity of the pathogenic process of dementia and develop effective approaches to prevent/mitigate cognitive decline and other comorbidities associated with aging and Alzheimer’s disease.
+The research in Dr. Ling Li’s laboratory centers on the pathophysiological connections between Alzheimer’s disease (AD) and cardiovascular/cerebrovascular disease, with a particular emphasis on the role of lipid/lipoprotein-related pathways and their therapeutic implications.
+The research team employs a combination of genetic, pharmacological, behavioral, pathological, electrophysiological, and multi-omics approaches to address basic and clinical questions.
+Current research projects in Dr. Li’s laboratory include: the impact of SARS-CoV-2 infection and its interaction with apolipoprotein E (APOE) on cognitive function and neuropathology in aging and Alzheimer’s disease; the role of mitochondrial lipidomic dynamics and its interaction with APOE4 in pathogenic brain aging and Alzheimer’s disease; the role of cholesterol, isoprenoids and protein prenylation in regulating synaptic plasticity and cognitive function in Alzheimer’s disease; structure and function of high-density lipoproteins (HDL) and associated apolipoproteins; the therapeutic potential of HDL-mimetic peptides to mitigate pathogenic effects of APOE4 and to enhance cerebrovascular function and cognitive performance in aging and in AD; modeling and reversing Alzheimer’s pathology via human iPSC-derived brain cells and organoids.
+Other research projects in Dr. Li’s laboratory include the role of systemic and neuro-inflammation in aging and in Alzheimer’s disease, the therapeutic potential of natural and synthetic anti-inflammatory compounds for Alzheimer’s disease, and the role of TREM2 in synaptic function and cerebral amyloid angiopathy (CAA).
+The long-term goal of the Li lab research is to develop effective approaches to prevent/mitigate cognitive decline and other comorbidities associated with aging and Alzheimer’s disease.

 Publications